I'm a dental hygienist, pyrography artist, avid gardener, writer, vegetarian, world traveler, and many other things!

 In 2012 a photo of Glass Gem corn went viral, and that was it—the market for Glass Gem corn seeds skyrocketed.
-Now they are grown all over the world and are super affordable for most gardeners (a pack of 50 seeds is roughly USD $3.)
+Now they are grown all over the world and are super affordable for most gardeners.
+(A pack of 50 seeds is roughly USD $3.)
 Talk about an amazing comeback!

 How to Grow and Harvest Glass Gem Corn

 How to Plant Glass Gem Corn